haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Adapter Pattern.md

 }
 ```

+### Definition

+The **Adapter Pattern** converts the interface of a class into another interface the clients expect.
+Adapter lets classes that have incompatible interfaces work together.

 ### Applicability

 When you want to use some existing class, but its interface isn’t compatible with the rest of your code.
 The adapter pattern lets you create a middle-layer class that serves as a translator between your code and a legacy class.